harmony-one/h/progress/rikako-hatoya.md

-2026-04-07 Tue: Checked goldilocks_with_hedge for running on GCP.
+2026-04-06 Mon: Checked goldilocks_with_hedge for running on GCP.
 Continued working on fee discrepancy and running tests.

-2026-04-06 Mon: Continued investigating on fee discrepancy.

 ---